Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

             // formats that are guaranteed to be supported), but image provides it in
             // RGBA8888, so we need to do the conversion.
             //
-            // Aditionnaly, if the image has some transparent parts, we'll blend them into
+            // Additionnaly, if the image has some transparent parts, we'll blend them into
             // a white background, otherwise the server will draw our window with a
             // transparent background!
             for pixel in image.pixels() {